Mise¶

 With cargo-edit, you can:

-$ mise exec rust@1.76 -- cargo rm serde
+serde):$ mise exec [email protected] -- cargo rm serde - Upgrade dependencies:

 $ mise exec [email protected] -- cargo upgrade